 When I started my marketing career at Procter & Gamble, the 1-page memo discipline was in full force.
-Every communication had to fit on one page, and follow a fixed format.
+Every communication (from a memo to the Persuasive Selling Format) had to fit on one page, and follow a fixed format.
 It was — and remains — a very powerful discipline.

 I have used it ever since.